 If you enjoyed this excerpt, I hope you will consider helping us finish the project and further our mission of educating the public about the amazing work Service Dogs do.
 Check out our Kickstarter Campaign, watch the short video, and share it with your friends.
-Kickstarter is –this project will only be funded if it reaches its goal by Sat, August 24.
+Kickstarter is All or nothing –this project will only be funded if it reaches its goal by Sat, August 24.
 Your help is greatly appreciated!

 12 thoughts on “Why’s that dog on the bus?”

 Enjoyed the chapter.
 It us a story that needs to be told, Great Job.
 Take care Kathryn and Gizmo

 Well done, Kathryn.
 You have successfully pulled me in to the world you deal with in your travels about town.
 I particularly enjoyed how you encapsulated that horror of a woman by surrounding her with those kind people who came to your aid.
 I genuinely want to slap her for injuring your sweet dog.
 Well written, and you made me love Gizmo even more.

 It also makes me want to call out those who slap a fake vest on a dog and call it a service/therapy dog.